-- The MMU recommends the removal of all maintenance costs from the Cost Development Guidelines.
+- only variable maintenance costs, linked to verifiable operational events and that can be supported by clear and unambiguous documentation of the operational data (e.g. run hours, MWh, MMBtu) that support the maintenance cycle of the equipment being serviced/replaced.
 (Priority: Medium.
-First reported 2019.
-Status: Not adopted.) - The MMU recommends that market participants be required to document the amount and cost of consumables used when operating in order to verify that the total operating cost is consistent with the total quantity used and the unit characteristics.
-(Priority: Medium.
 First reported 2020.
-Status: Adopted 2023.) - The MMU recommends, given that maintenance costs are currently allowed in cost-based offers, that market participants be permitted to include only variable maintenance costs, linked to verifiable operational events and that can be supported by clear and unambiguous documentation of the operational data (e.g. run hours, MWh, MMBtu) that support the maintenance cycle of the equipment being serviced/replaced.
+Status: Partially adopted 2023.) - The MMU recommends explicitly accounting for soak costs and changing the definition of the start heat input for combined cycles to include only the amount of fuel used from first fire to the first breaker close in the Cost Development Guidelines.
 (Priority: Medium.
-First reported 2020.
-Status: Not adopted.) - The MMU recommends explicitly accounting for soak costs and changing the definition of the start heat input for combined cycles to include only the amount of fuel used from first fire to the first breaker close in the Cost Development Guidelines.
-(Priority: Medium.
 First reported 2016.
 Status: Partially Adopted.) - The MMU recommends that soak costs, soak time and the MWh produced during soaking be modeled separately.
 This will ensure that the time required for units to reach a dispatchable level is known and used in the unit commitment process instead of only being communicated verbally between dispatchers and generators.
 Separating soak costs from start costs and modeling the MWh produced during soaking allows for a better representation of the costs because it eliminates the need to simply assume the price paid for those MWh.
 (Priority: Medium.
 First reported 2022.
 Status: Not Adopted.) - The MMU recommends the removal of nuclear fuel and nonfuel operations and maintenance costs that are not short run marginal costs from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.)

-• The MMU recommends revising the pumped hydro fuel cost calculation to include day-ahead and real-time power purchases.
+Status: Not adopted.) - The MMU recommends revising the pumped hydro fuel cost calculation to include day-ahead and real-time power purchases.
 (Priority: Low.
 First reported 2016.
 Status: Not adopted.)